 - social networking

 Applying for accreditation

-Once you have registered your residential service you will be sent an accreditation application kit, which includes a self-assessment workbook and other documents.
+Once you have registered your residential service, we will send you an accreditation application kit, which includes a self-assessment checklist and a list of required documents.

 If your application for accreditation is successful